cristidragomir97/robocore-cli/README.md

 **Description**:  The build step compiles the actual ROS workspace for each component using the environment prepared during the stage step.
 This process happens locally, inside the corresponding container, ensuring that builds are isolated, repeatable, and platform-appropriate.
 During this step, for every component:
 * The corresponding stage container is started locally.
-* The component’s local ROS workspace (ros_ws) is mounted into the container.
+* The component's workspace is mounted into the container from `.robocore/build/{component}/ros_ws/`.
-* The workspace is built using colcon, with output artifacts written to the install/ and build/ folders on the host.
+* The workspace is built using colcon, with output artifacts written to the install/ and build/ folders within the managed workspace.
 * These artifacts are not embedded into the image, keeping the final runtime image clean and enabling fast rebuilds.

 **Flags**